Adolescent Recovery-Oriented Systems of Care

 Overview

-The Adolescent Recovery-Oriented Systems of Care (AROSC) project is a multi-year endeavor for juvenile treatment courts that applies the principles of recovery capital in order to strengthen practices, improve operations, and enhance positive youth development.
-In the final year of its current funding (with new funding anticipated), the project is seeking a small number of teams to join the current project cohort.
-Alongside four existing teams, the new sites will focus on implementing recovery capital-oriented practices and engage in a peer learning environment.
+The Adolescent Recovery-Oriented Systems of Care (AROSC) project was a multi-year endeavor for juvenile drug treatment courts to apply the principles of recovery capital in order to strengthen practices, improve operations, and enhance positive youth development.
+The sites focused on implementing recovery capital-oriented practices in a peer learning environment.

-Selected teams will receive nine months of training and technical assistance to reenvision their operations and services from a recovery-oriented lens.
-Each team will be assigned a coach from All Rise or our partner, the National Council of Juvenile and Family Court Judges (NCJFCJ), to serve as its primary point of contact.
+Selected teams received training and technical assistance to reenvision their operations and services from a recovery-oriented lens.
+Each team was assigned a coach from All Rise or our partner, the National Council of Juvenile and Family Court Judges (NCJFCJ), to serve as its primary point of contact.

 Qualifications and capacity required to receive an invitation: